Ceterai/Ceterai.github.io/MyEnternia/Wiki/AltaHistory-ToFindOut/README.md

 - You've found an alta ebook - a collimator electronic reader usually used as a reusable substitute for books.
 Often crafted in alta datacenters.

+### Contents

+Altas were different from Celestia's flowers.
+They quickly came together and started building, exploring, creating.
+There were a lot of them, too.
+Very soon they found ways to make more of themselves, spreading across the world, expanding and doing what they could to help those little flowers.

+And as Celestia asked, altas treated them with love and care.
+The flowers were deeply grateful and all decided to help altas live in peace and prosperity.

+And very slowly, the small alta birthplace turned into a magnificent megacity, and their civilization expanded to other planets as well.

+While continuing to explore and learn, altas together with Celestia's flowers were having fun, spending time together and enjoying their seemingly meaningless lives.

+"Perhaps, this is why I'm here" - one of them thought for a brief moment - "to enjoy this life I have, my Io's gift."

+And then that thought dissipated in ceternia, as she went on, smiling towards the sky, knowing that Celestia is somewhere up there, watching her, smiling back.

 ## Usage

 ### Crafting